 What are the 12 main character archetypes?
 How can you use them to write diverse casts for your stories?
 Read this to find out.

 2. 5 ways to subvert character clichés and archetypes

-Character clichés and common archetypes can make characters two-dimensional.
-How can you subvert overused character tropes and breathe new life into them?
+Character clichés make characters flat.
+How can you subvert overused character tropes?
 Learn here.